 RSC 106.
 Medical Terminology.
 (1 Credit)

-introduces a word-building system for medical terms through the use of a programmed text and facilitates appropriate pronunciation and use of the words derived from Greek and Latin components.
-1 credit.
+Medical Terminology introduces a word-building system for medical terms through the use of a programmed text and facilitates appropriate pronunciation and use of the words derived from Greek and Latin components.
+No prerequisites.

 RSC 205.
 Evd Bsd Prct Rsrch Sts Hlth Pr.
 (3 Credits)

 This course is designed to help rehabilitation professionals acquire skills related to consuming rehabilitation research.
 Fundamental scientific inquiry skills related to searching electronic data bases, reading, understanding, and appraising the rehabilitation research literature for the purpose of evidence-based practice is emphasized.
 Students are exposed to basic concepts of research methodology and a review of conceptually-based statistics that further enhances skills with consuming the scientific literature.
 Students will practice reading and critiquing professional literature.